Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Text Tokenization

-where $|\bytesequence|_u$ denotes the length of $\bytesequence$ in terms of a given \defn{normalization unit} $u$ (\eg, characters, words, lines, or simply bytes).
-In words, $\comprate(\bytesequence;\tok)$ measures the multiplicative factor by which our original sequence length is reduced after tokenization.
+For a fixed tokenizer $(\vocab,\tok)$ we define the \defn{compression rate} of a byte‑string $\bytesequence$ as where $|\bytesequence|_u$ denotes the length of $\bytesequence$ in terms of a given \defn{normalization unit} $u$ (\eg, characters, words, lines, or simply bytes).
+In words, $\comprate(\bytesequence;\tok)$ measures the factor by which our original sequence length is reduced after tokenization.
 A higher $\comprate$ indicates stronger compression.

 We are generally interested in a tokenizer's average compression, which can be estimated from a corpus $\corpus$: